mainframegremlin/nbde-tang-clevis/docs/bastion.md

-# bastion — Tang Server + LUKS Client
+# Bastion — Tang Server + LUKS Client

-bastion (Debian 13, `10.0.0.20`) plays two roles:
+Bastion plays two roles:

-1. **Tang server** — it serves key material to rampart for its 2-of-2 SSS unlock
+1. **Tang server**: it serves key material to Rampart for its 2-of-2 SSS unlock
-2. **LUKS client** — its own root disk is encrypted and auto-unlocks via citadel's Tang
+2. **LUKS client**: its own root disk is encrypted and auto-unlocks via Citadel's Tang

-Because a machine can't depend on itself to boot, bastion binds to citadel Tang only (1-of-1).
+Because a machine can't depend on itself to boot, Bastion binds to Citadel Tang only (1-of-1).
-If citadel is unreachable, bastion falls back to Dropbear: a minimal SSH server that runs inside initramfs, letting you SSH in and type the LUKS passphrase manually before the OS starts.
+If Citadel is unreachable, Bastion falls back to Dropbear: a minimal SSH server that runs inside initramfs, letting you SSH in and type the LUKS passphrase manually before the OS starts.

 ---

-## Part 1 — Tang Server Setup
+## Part 1: Tang Server Setup

 ### Install Tang